darkestb4light/netcap/doc/README.txt

 A sample of capturing with netcap might look like the following:

-Example: Capture using the default interface indefinitely and place all packets to the default capture file: netcap.cap
+Example: Capture using the default interface indefinitely and place all packets to the default capture file "netcap.cap" (note: the below example would not display any packets to stdout as --stdout/-s would be needed):

 netcap --capture

-Example: Capture 100000 packets on interface en0, only store those that are unique to /tmp/capture.txt, and echo them to stdout as well so the user can see what's happening
+Example: Capture 100000 packets on interface en0, only store those that are unique to /tmp/capture.txt, and echo them to stdout as well so the user can see what's happening:

 netcap --capture -pc 100000 -u -i en0 -cf /tmp/capture.txt -s